Here’s a handy guide to reducing and preventing standing water on NeoTimber® composite decking…

 How To Prevent Standing Water

 The primary method of preventing standing water on your decking is to install decking with a drainage slope on the subframe.
-Working to a degree of decline of 1% (100mm drop per 10m length) you can create an incline which is slight enough to not be noticeable and yet allow water to naturally drain off.
+Working to a decline degree of 1% (100mm drop per 10m length) you can create an incline which is slight enough to not be noticeable and yet allow water to naturally drain off.

 By using NeoTimber’s purpose-built fixings provided with our composite decking, you will automatically create a 3mm or 6mm gap between the boards, depending on whether or not you choose our stainless steel or plastic fixing clips.
 This gap between boards will also naturally aid in draining your boards, preventing an excess of standing water.